rpavlyuk/docker-LS30/README.md

 ## Running the Container
 It is recommended to run the container using ```systemdock``` as there are several pre- and post-configuration steps to be done and ```systemdock``` will take care of them.
 Also, main feature of ```systemdock``` is that it runs the container as SystemD service, thus allowing the container to be correctly started in system boot.

+There's no need to build the container as it is already available in the repository: https://cloud.docker.com/u/rpavlyuk/repository/docker/rpavlyuk/c7-ls30.
+However, you'll need to rebuild it if you'd like to benefit from Zabbix and Domoticz integration.

 * First, install ```systemdock```.
 See instruction here: https://github.com/rpavlyuk/systemdock
 * Download the actual source:
 ```